mgouzenko/mgouzenko.github.io/_posts/2016-11-04-the-linux-process-scheduler.markdown

 ## Switching to a new process
-The `schedule()` function is used to halt the currently running process and switch to a new one.
-This function invokes `__schedule()` to do most of the real work.
+The `schedule` function is used to halt the currently running process and switch to a new one.
+This function invokes `__schedule` to do most of the real work.
-The function is pretty long, but the portion relevant to us is here:
+Here is the portion of `__schedule` relevant to us:

-{% highlight c++ %}
+{% highlight c %}
 static void __sched notrace __schedule(bool preempt)
 {
         struct task_struct *prev, *next;